Morocco Visa and Entry Rules for U.S. Travelers

 Morocco Entry Requirements from the United States

-Travelers from the United States planning to visit Morocco should understand the country’s visa policyfor a smooth journey.
-The requirements vary significantly depending on whether you're a U.S. passport holder, hold a U.S. visa, or reside in the U.S. with a residence permit (RP).
+Morocco e-Visa ApplicationTravelers from the United States planning to visit Morocco should understand the country’s visa policy for a smooth journey.
+The entry requirements vary depending on whether you:

 Do U.S. Citizens Need a Visa to Travel to Morocco?

-U.S. citizens do not require a visa for short stays of up to 90 days in Morocco for tourism or business purposes.
+U.S. citizens don't require a visa for short stays of up to 90 days in Morocco for tourism or business purposes.
+Your passport must be valid for at least 3 months beyond your date of entry into Morocco.

-Moroccan Embassy and Consulate General in the US
+Moroccan Embassy and Consulate General in the U.S.

 Embassy of the Kingdom of Morocco in Washington, D.C.

-Consulate General of the Kingdom of Morocco in New York:
+Consulate General of the Kingdom of Morocco in New York

 Do U.S. Residents and Visa Holders Need a Visa for Morocco?